sandbox-science/.github/profile/README.md

 # 🌱 Welcome to Sandbox Science

-**Sandbox Science** is a collaborative playground for programmers of all backgrounds—students, professionals, and passionate tinkerers—to explore, experiment, and grow together.
+**Sandbox Science** is a collaborative playground for programmers of all backgrounds (students, professionals, and passionate tinkerers) to explore, experiment, and grow together.

-Our mission is simple: **build real projects while learning real skills.**
+The mission is simple: **build real projects while learning real skills.**
-Whether you’re diving into systems programming, exploring algorithms, or prototyping creative tools, this space is designed to encourage hands-on learning and community-driven development.
+Whether you’re learning systems programming, exploring algorithms, or prototyping creative tools, this space is designed to encourage hands-on learning and community-driven development.

 > [!TIP]
 >